-A: The internship is expected to be in person and to follow the format that the site supervisor primarily works (i.e., if they provide in-person TR services, students are expected to follow this same format).
+A: The internship is expected to be in person and follow the format that the site supervisor primarily works (i.e., if they provide in-person TR services, students are expected to follow this same format).
 However, in some instances, it may be appropriate for a student to complete a virtual internship.
-For a student to qualify for a virtual internship, the following pre-requisites must be met: Have a minimum of 5000 hours of paid work experience as a recreation therapist (must provide proof of the hours worked in the role and that the experience used the TR process - job description/employment letter or equivalent); have a minimum cumulative GPA of 3.5; provide 3 reference letters (1 from employer, 1 academic, 1 recreation manager/supervisor/practice lead); provide a letter of intent (i.e., why you are looking for a virtual placement versus in person); and have an interview with the internship coordinator (if requested).
+For a student to qualify for a virtual internship, the following pre-requisites must be met: Have a minimum of 5000 hours of paid work experience as a recreation therapist (must provide proof of the hours worked in the role and that the experience used the TR process - job description/employment letter or equivalent); have been a "Professional Member" of a TR association for a minimum of 2 years (must provide proof of membership -certificates or equivalent); have a minimum cumulative GPA of 3.5; 3 reference letters (1 from employer, 1 academic, 1 recreation manager/supervisor/practice lead); provide a letter of intent (i.e., why you are looking for a virtual placement versus in person); and have an interview with the internship coordinator (if requested).
 The potential site supervisor must also meet certain criteria: have an undergraduate degree in Therapeutic Recreation or equivalent (Note - for this to be a CTRS placement, the supervisor must be a CTRS); be able to demonstrate in-person experience in the field; at least 50% of their job utilizes the TR process; willing to have an interview with the internship coordinator to ensure course requirements can be met through the placement; and their normal/typical duties are virtual.
 Just like any internship, the student is expected to follow the hours and format that the supervisor works; thus, students cannot request a virtual placement from a supervisor who provides TR services in an in-person/hands-on format.
 A virtual placement means that the supervisor already offers their TR services in a primarily virtual format.
 Students looking to do a virtual placement must communicate this with the internship coordinator no less than 5 months in advance of their expected internship and provide the necessary documentation (i.e., letter of intent, reference letters, etc.) no later than 4 months prior to the expected start of the internship.